-In this three-day Clean Code Workshop you will learn the principles and practices of Clean Code as described in Robert C. Martin's book: Clean Code: A Handbook of Agile Software Craftsmanship.
+In this two-day Clean Code Workshop you will learn the principles and practices of Clean Code as described in Robert C. Martin's book: Clean Code: A Handbook of Agile Software Craftsmanship.
 You will also receive this book as part of the course materials.

 Learn how to:

 - Develop an attitude of professional craftsmanship.

 - Tell the difference between good and bad code.

 - Create and write good code and transform bad code into good code.